As the year ends there is some good news about the preservation of our democracy. It is not definitive but it made me feel more optimistic to read it.

 It called for an advisory referendum on Texan independence to be included on the March 2024 primary ballot.
 According to the Texas election code, the minimum number of signatures needed for a referendum to be considered is “five percent of the total vote received by all candidates for governor in the party’s most recent gubernatorial general primary election.”

-The most recent Republican gubernatorial primary was in 2022, when 1,954,172 votes were cast, electing incumbent State Governor Greg […]
+The most recent Republican gubernatorial primary was in 2022, when 1,954,172 votes were cast, electing incumbent State Governor Greg Abbott. […]

 RICHARD FRY, Senior Economics and Education Researcher - Pew Research Center